 - Coconut oil

-However, almost 50% of coconut oil is lauric acid best for muscle development and muscle mass gain, which has a long carbon chain, so it is not always an ideal MCT source.
+However, almost 50% of coconut oil is lauric acid, which has a long carbon chain, so it is not always an ideal MCT source.

 MCT oils are the right choice, especially for those who want to produce ketones.
 Fractional coconut oil, which mainly contains C8 and C10, is also an option, but MTC oil is more likely to be converted to ketones.